DevMountain/unit-testing-mini/README.md

 # Project Summary

 In this project, we'll learn how to unit test JavaScript files by using Jest.
 Jest is a unit testing framework that was developed by Facebook.
+One of the cool features about this testing framework is that it doesn't require any configuration to get up and going and it will also automagically find `test` files that are named `.test.js` or located in a `__tests__` folder.

 ## Step 1